 1955 aerial photo

-At an online public meeting on January 21, 2021, DCR presented preliminary plans for a pedestrian- and bike-friendly redesign of the Parkway, and asked for public comments about the plans.
+At online public meetings in January and November, 2021, DCR presented plans for a pedestrian- and bike-friendly redesign of the Parkway, and asked for public comments about the plans.

 The proposal would reduce the number of vehicle lanes from four to two between Beacon Street and the traffic signal at the driveway leading to The Shoppes at Chestnut Hill Mall.
 It would create a 12-foot-wide shared-use lane for bicycles and pedestrians on the west side of the roadway, separated by a landscaped median.
 The shared-use lane would extend all the way from Beacon Street to Route 9.